iu3qez/weakmon/README.md

 # PS: IS0KYB fork to implement a new SNR computation method
-I added a new snr computation function to use as noise not the bins adjacent the the signal of interest but a fixed reference for all.
-This fixed reference is found by using the existing function to find the cleanest frequency within the spectrum to possibly transmit.
+I added a new SNR computation function that uses as noise reference not the bins adjacent to the signal of interest, but a fixed reference for all.
+This noise reference is found by using the existing function to locate the cleanest frequency to transmit within the whole spectrum.
-Motivation: Since I'm experimenting on antenna pattern extraction/comparison, I observed an issue when switching to an antenna with much more gain: since the received signals are much more, the SNR sometimes was getting worse for some signals.
+Motivation: Since I'm experimenting on antenna pattern extraction/comparison, I observed an issue when switching to an antenna with much more gain from an omnidirectional one: since the received signals are many more, the SNR was often getting worse for some signals instead of better.
 This is perfectly normal in a "FT8 sense" since nearby stuff hinders decoding, but I just need to measure how the signal power relative to background noise behaves when changing antenna/receive setup.
+The idea assumes that the background noise is quite flat with no spurs for all antennas used in each test.
+If you want to know more about this: https://github.com/mcogoni/APET

+73, marco / IS0KYB

 # weakmon